A concise tutorial review of reverse osmosis and electrodialysis: Mass balances, setpoints and metrics, and thermodynamics

 \subsubsection{Simplifications of the thermodynamic expressions}

 Various simplifications are possible to the above general expressions for the theoretical minimum energy.
 Here we consider a symmetric $z$:$z$ salt solution, with one type of cation and one type of anion.
 We only discuss the ideal, entropic, contribution.
 We present results for the energy per m\textsuperscript{3} of permeate (diluate, freshwater) produced.
-Each of the three streams, feed, permeate and concentrate, is described by a certain value for the salt concentration $c_{j}$.
+Each of the three streams, feed, permeate and concentrate, is described by a certain salt concentration $c_{j}$ (from this point onward, index `$\infty$' is left out when describing a salt concentration).

-A first simplification relates to RO in the limit of very low \WR{ }and very low \textit{c}\textsubscript{p}.
-In this limit, on the feed side the concentration does not change along the module.
-We only produce a very low volume of totally clean freshwater.
-We now obtain the result that the minimum energy per volume of freshwater is given by